 Dean Koontz is a very funny guy who while contemplating his future as a geriatric (bunny slippers are involved) says he expects to feel then as he does now: that Watchers is the most satisfying book he’s ever written.
 He also believes many readers will think it to be his best, no matter how good any other books he has written—or will write in the future—may be.

 The editor in me can’t help wondering what’s so special about this story to an author who has written so many really good novels—really good best-selling novels.
-I’m also interested in what writers can learn from what Koontz does so well here that he’s convinced this is his most satisfying novel.
+I’m also interested in what novelists (and editors) can learn from what Koontz does so well here.

 Let’s start with the plot premise, which his publisher presents in this way:

 On his thirty-sixth birthday, Travis Cornell hikes into the foothills of the Santa Ana Mountains.
 But his path is soon blocked by a bedraggled golden retriever who will let him go no further into the dark woods.